 Here are the Best File Sharing Sites

 The look and feel of Dropbox feel quite similar to Google Drive, but it is much simplistic and refined.
 The basic account provides 2 GB of free space, which you can extend by inviting your friends to join the service, installing the Mailbox app for iOS or Android, and installing third-party apps that Dropbox provides from time to time.
-The Pro version starts at 8 pounds a month, with 1 TB of storage.
+The Pro version of this file sharing website starts at 8 pounds a month, with 1 TB of storage.

 Apart from its functionality similar to other file sharing sites, Dropbox has introduced a new feature – Paper, similar to Google Docs, where you can natively view doc files in the browser itself.
 With the new Showcase feature, you can showcase your work to your clients with just one click.